-Narcan (naloxone) begins to take effect almost immediately or typically within two to three minutes.
-It is administered intranasally through spraying into the nose, but can also be taken by mouth or injected.
+Narcan is administered intranasally by spraying it into the nose, but it can also be taken by mouth or injected.

 As soon as you give naloxone, call 9-1-1 and tell the operator that the person you're helping has overdosed.
 Follow the operator's instructions carefully.

 Narcan is a brand-name medication containing the opioid antagonist Naloxone, which turns off opioid receptors.

 Naloxone binds more strongly and quickly to the opioid receptors in our brain than opioids.
 It can quickly reverse the deadly effects of an opioid overdose, particularly sedation and respiratory depression.
 This makes Narcan a powerful reversal agent in acute overdose.

 If the medication isn't working and the person you're trying to help is not responding, call 911.
 The operator can tell you what to do next.

 Typically, if the person doesn't wake up within about three minutes of the first Narcan dose, the operator will tell you to give a second dose.
 It's safe to give multiple doses of Narcan, and if the person has taken heavy doses of opioids, they may need multiple doses.